YinHK-gameDev/unity-learn/user interface/UI Toolkit/Runtime UI/README.md

 Every UI Document component references a UI Document asset (`.uxml` file) that defines the UI and a Panel Settings asset that renders it.
 You can connect more than one UI Document asset to a single Panel Settings asset.

-#### Configure a panel
+### Configure a panel
-A **Panel Settings** asset defines a panel in the Scene.
-The panel provides the **root visual element** that UI hierarchies are attached to, and draws the UI in the Scene at runtime.
+A **Panel Settings** asset defines a **panel** in the Scene.
+The panel provides the **root visual element** that **UI hierarchies are attached to**, and **draws the UI in the Scene at runtime**.

  How you **configure the Panel Settings asset determines how the UI is rendered**.
 It also determines how the UI reacts to input.
 For example, the panel that’s visually in the front intercepts clicks from the user before the panels that are visually in the back

  You can configure the Panel Settings asset to do the following: